nikcorg/wp-plugin-stem/README.md

 Each field has separate properties for validation and sanitising to enable general purpose input sanitisers, e.g. ensure a field is only number, or e.g. the WordPress provided filters such as [`wp_filter_nohtml_kses`](https://codex.wordpress.org/Function_Reference/wp_filter_nohtml_kses), while still retaining the option to have strict field specific validation.

-The sanitize callback receives as arguments only the field's value, while the validator also receives the fields attributes.
+The sanitize callback receives as arguments only the field's value, while the validator also receives the field's attributes.

-Invoking order is sanitize -> validate, i.e. validate get's the output from sanitize.
+Invoking order is sanitize -> validate, i.e. validate gets the output from sanitize.
 The value returned from validate is the value stored.

 ### Showing Validation Errors